 - i.
-Furnished Accommodation. - ii.
-Use of Chauffeur driven Company car. - iii.
-Gas, electricity and water. - iv.
-Following perquisites shall not be included in computation of the ceiling on perquisites specified hereinabove. - a.
-Contribution to provident fund; if any; - b.
-Gratuity payable at a rate not exceeding half a month's salary for each completed year of service as per the provisions of the Payment of Gratuity Act, 1972; - v.
+Furnished Accommodation - ii.
+Use of Chauffeur driven Company car - iii.
+Gas, electricity and water - iv.
+Gratuity payable at a rate not exceeding half a month's salary for each completed year of service, as per the provisions of the Payment of Gratuity Act, 1972 and shall not be included in computation of the ceiling on perquisites. - v.
 Twelve calendar days leave (twice in a year) on full pay.
 However, no encashment of leave shall be permitted at the end of the tenure. - vi.
-Other benefits shall be as per the Personnel Services Companion Overseas Personnel Affairs Volume issued by Panasonic Corporation and as amended from time to time.
+Other benefits shall be as per the Personnel Services Guidebook Overseas Assignment issued by Panasonic Corporation and as amended from time to time.

-C. Minimum Remuneration
+C. Minimum Remuneration:

-Notwithstanding anything to the contrary herein contained, where in any financial year during the tenure of Mr. Morikawa, the Company has no profits or its profits are inadequate, the Company will pay remuneration by way of salary and perquisites as specified above, subject to the restrictions set forth in Schedule V of the Companies Act, 2013.
+Notwithstanding anything to the contrary herein contained, where in any financial year during the currency of the tenure of Mr. Tadasuke Hosoya, the Company has no profits or its profits are inadequate, the Company will pay remuneration by way of salary and perquisites as specified above, subject to the restrictions set forth in Schedule V of the Companies Act, 2013.

-D. Notice for termination of Agreement
+D. Notice for termination of Agreement: